llm-efficiency-challenge/neurips_llm_efficiency_challenge/README.md

 You can use the provided code as a reference or starting point for your own implementation.
 The `main.py` file contains the simple FastAPI server, and you can modify it to suit your needs.

-You can find the Lit-GPT submission [here](sample-submissions/lit-gpt/) with instructions on how to run it locally.
+You can find the Lit-GPT submission [here](sample-submissions/lit-gpt/) and the llama-recipes submission [here](sample-submissions/llama_recipes/) with instructions on how to run each locally.

 Make sure that your final submission has only a single `Dockerfile` and that your weights are not directly included in the repo, they need to be downloaded during docker build or at runtime.